 Saving for the future

 In Canada, there are many ways to help you save money to reach your goals.
 You can:

 - save money in a Tax-Free Savings Account (TFSA)

 - save for your retirement by investing in a Registered Retirement Savings Plan (RRSP)

 - save money for your children’s education with a Registered Education Savings Plan (RESP)

 If you own your home, you will also pay property and school taxes.
-For more information on these taxes, contact your municipal government.
+Contact your city (municipal) government to learn about these taxes.